Component State: Overcoming Tunnel Vision

 Goodbye Tunneling

-If you squint a little you can see query
+If you squint a little you can see query as a little Redux bundle with one

 immutable state object and 3 actions (setFilter, clearFilter, setTerm).